hskrasek/hskrasek.github.io/_posts/2015-02-21-repositories-and-decorators-laravel.markdown

 categories: programming meetup talks
 tags: featured talks laravel
 ---
-During the [Laravel Austin][latx] meetup this month, besides discussing [Laravel 5][laravel]'s release, I gave a talk and demonstration of the repository and decorator pattern.
+During the [Laravel Austin][latx] meetup this month, I gave a talk over the repository and decorator pattern, along with a demonstration on how they are useful.
 First off the repository and decorator pattern is not an official pattern, just the combination of using repositories with the decorator pattern, but "Repository and Decorator Pattern" sounds cooler as a presentation title than "Using repositories with decorators".

 ### Repositories

 So what exactly are repositories?
 Well, repositories allow us to abstract away the database layer.
-This way, instead of interacting with the database by directly calling Eloquent models in your controller, you call methods on the repository which in-turn call the Eloquent models, MongoDB model, Redis, etc. One of the benefits of repositories is that it allows you to swap out implementations, without your code being coupled to a specific database layer.
+With repositories, we can remove business logic/database logic from your controllers, and prevent our code from becoming coupled to a single database implementation.

-For example, if you have the following interface:
+Lets create a few repositories, implementing the following interface:
+_Note: The following examples use [Laravel][laravel] specific code, but the concepts can be used anywhere_
 {% highlight php %}
 <?php